ant4g0nist/neil/README.md

 ## `neil range [FROM] [TO]`

-[32mRange of the blocks you want to query![39m
+Range of the blocks you want to query!

 ```
 USAGE